-If those 3 questions don’t result in answers that are right on target, that’s the biggest reason for a productivity gap.
-What you’ve got is a company full of well-intentioned folks all focused on trying to do the right thing, without knowing what that right thing is.
+If those 3 questions don’t result in answers that are right on target, that’s the biggest reason for your productivity gap.
+What you’ve got is a company full of well-intentioned folks focused on trying to do the right thing, without knowing what that right thing is.

 Productivity Tip #2

-The second biggest challenge to increase employee productivity is for leaders to get out of the way and let employees figure out the how, once they’re clear on the what.
+The second biggest challenge to increasing employee productivity is for leaders to get out of the way and let employees figure out the “how” once they’re clear on the “what”.

 I’ve been dismayed by the amount of time senior leadership teams have spent in the weeds, painstakingly developing detailed implementation plans, before I helped them transform their outdated Strategic Planning process into a much more nimble Strategic Thinking approach.